Update: Take a look at your state labor law guide to see if there are any predictive scheduling laws in your state as of

-With a continued nationwide effort to shed light on sexual harassment in the workplace, several states implemented sexual harassment training laws.
+With a continued nationwide effort to shed light on sexual harassment in the workplace, several states implemented sexual harassment training laws in recent years.
 Therefore, California, Connecticut, Delaware, and Illinois joined Maine and New York in the group of states who require employers to provide sexual harassment prevention training to employees.

 Here is a list of what the new laws are for each state.
 Remember, you should always consult a lawyer if you have questions on upcoming or existing legislation.